 Tempo (1974), published by Altenburger und Stralsunder Spielkarten-Fabriken (ASS), was Wolfgang Kramer's first published game.

-Here is a list of my picks of the best games designed by Wolfgang Kramer.
+is on my lists of the best spy games

 More About Wolfgang Kramer: